-The last major injury I had was a severe illiotibial band (IT Band) injury after the New York City Marathon in 2008.
+I know a thing or two about having an injured IT band.
+After the New York City Marathon in 2008, I had a severe case of ITBS.
 I took 9 days off from running after the race and then started to slowly run a little bit, only to have sharp pain on the outside of my left knee.
-I couldn’t run for six months.

 The result of my six months of misery is the ITB Rehab Routine.
 This strength protocol strengthens the glutes, hips, and quadriceps and allowed me to finally resume training after six months of inactivity.

 More aggressive rehabilitation for IT Band injuries can be done in the gym with dead lifts and squats to strengthen the glutes, which are often weak in distance runners and the reason the IT Band can get inflamed.

 - Lateral Leg Raises: lie on your right side with a theraband around your ankles.
 Lift your left leg to about 45 degrees in a controlled manner, then lower.
 I do 30 reps per side.

 - Clam Shells: lie on your right side with your knees together and a theraband around your lower thighs.
 Your thighs should be about 45 degrees from your body and your knees bent at 90 degrees.
 Open your legs like a clam shell but don’t move your pelvis – the motion should not rock your torso or pelvic girdle.
 Keep it slow and controlled.
 I do 30 reps on each leg.

 - Hip Thrusts: lie on your back with your weight on your upper back your feet.
 Your legs will be bent at the knee.
 Lift one leg so your weight is all on one leg and your back.
 Lower your butt almost to the ground and thrust upward by activating your glutes.
 This exercise is great for glute strength and hip stability.
 I do 25 reps on each leg.